MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard.md

 ### Why do the Network Isolation policies in Group Policy and CSP look different?

 There is not a one-to-one mapping among all the Network Isolation policies between CSP and GP.
-Mandatary network isolation policies to deploy WDAG are different between CSP and GP.
+Mandatory network isolation policies to deploy WDAG are different between CSP and GP.

 Mandatory network isolation GP policy to deploy WDAG: "DomainSubnets or CloudResources" Mandatory network isolation CSP policy to deploy WDAG: "EnterpriseCloudResources or (EnterpriseIpRange and EnterpriseNetworkDomainNames)"